On Sunday it was my father’s birthday.

 If you hold emotions as bad (and anxiety is considered to be a bad sensation in our culture) – then you will naturally try to stop that sensation as soon as it occurs.

 Next, you will disconnect from your body (to not feel it – because it’s “bad”) and then end up connecting up with a mental drama.

 Ever notice that?

-Emotions are atoms vibrating at different frequencies in our body.
+Emotions are atoms vibrating at different frequencies in our bodies.

 There are no bad emotions.
-It’s a radical notion, I know – but I’ve witnessed a major shift in the tens of thousands of people I’ve worked in the Committed Impulse Laboratory.
+It’s a radical notion, I know – but I’ve witnessed a major shift in the tens of thousands of people I’ve worked with at the Committed Impulse Laboratory.

 My pops always wanted me to be a scientist – and maybe in my own way, I am.